sbhayes15/executive-wiki/events/prodays.rst

 about the department during the event!
 The event will end around 2:30-3:00 pm.
 We will also be fined if there is any trash left around our table, so refrain from leaving anything behind.

-tl;dr

-Don't eat during the event
++ Do not eat during the event
-Do not leave early
++ Do not leave early
-Do not leave trash behind
++ Do not leave trash behind
-Do not speak negatively about S&T or the Department
++ Do not speak negatively about S&T or the Department
-DO tell students about ACM
++ DO tell students about ACM
-DO encourage students to get involved
++ DO encourage students to get involved
-DO put things back in the office in a nice/orderly manner
++ DO put things back in the office in a nice/orderly manner

 Please let me know if you have any questions or concerns.